-For DMA executions, we generally use investment banks who provide execution through their smart order router (SOR) or by 'directed' orders to exchanges.
-These SORs normally employ a 'spray' strategy which ensures the order has access to multiple lit and dark venues, and therefore higher levels of liquidity and a greater chance of being matched.
+For DMA executions, we generally use investment banks who provide execution through their smart order router (SOR), algorithmic order engines or by 'directed' orders to exchanges.
+These SORs normally employ a 'spray' strategy which ensures the order has access to multiple liquidity pools, including lit and dark venues and systematic internalisers, and therefore has a greater chance of being matched.

 To assess the likelihood of execution, we monitor rejection rates of client orders on a daily and monthly basis.
-We also produce daily reports monitored by the dealing desk, who investigate and resolve failures or inadequacies.
+We also produce daily reports monitored by the trading desk, who investigate and resolve failures or inadequacies.
 These daily reports are consolidated into monthly reports, and presented to the best execution committee.

-In 2018, we created additional dashboards for our IG Investments business which monitor RSP rejections and venue coverage.
+Our IG Investments business has its own dashboards which we use to monitor RSP rejections and venue coverage.
 These dashboards are reviewed monthly.